 “Well pretend you are ill, and take me back to your house.”

 Isis did not have much trouble pretending that she was unwell.
 She truly did feel terrible – with fright.
 She sat on a chair in the sick bay, a little room by reception, until her mum came to pick her up.
 Of course, she did not mention that she was carrying a cat inside her school bag.
-Once home, she stagger in the direction of her room, but soon sneaked into the home office and printed out her project again.
+Once home, she staggered in the direction of her room, but soon sneaked into the home office and printed out her project again.
 She rolled the papers into a flute shape, and gave them to Katie to hold in her mouth.
-She never thought that her entire future would depend on a cat – even one that was really her best friend on the inside !
+She never thought that her entire future would depend on a cat – even one that was really her best friend on the inside!

 Katie slipped out of the window, and over the garden wall.
 She was just in time to jump onto a number 14 bus that was heading for the school.
-There were so many commuters crammed on board that nobody noticed a cat traveling among their feet.
+There were so many commuters crammed on board that nobody noticed a cat travelling among their feet.

 Katie pressed her cat’s nose through the door of the staff room.
-It was almost empty but – oh bother !
-Mr. Old was sitting in a chair.
+It was almost empty but – oh bother!
+Mr Old was sitting in a chair.

 “Just my luck,” she thought – but then she noticed that he was asleep.
 She could not help thinking: